Ifih/Frameworks_Assignment/README.md

    streamlit run app.py
    python dataAnalysis.py
    ```
-   **Note:Ensure that metadata.csv is in the same directory as the scripts**.
+   **Note: Ensure that metadata.csv is in the same directory as the scripts**.

 ## Features